wkandrews/Predicting-UK-Election-Results/README.md

 ### Feature Engineered Iteration
 The results obtained from the SMOTE iteration indicated its model performance was below that of the baseline model and indicated feature selection could be influencing the model.

-As such, feature importance analysis was conducted by extracting feature coefficients and exponentiating to obtain the odds ratios.
+As such, feature importance analysis was conducted by extracting feature coefficients and exponentiating to obtain the odds Odds.
 To enhance the importance analysis, Recursive Feature Elimation using Stratified K-fold (RFECV) was used alongside interpretting Log-Odds.

 ```python
 # Extract Coefficients and Exponents